Do You Need A Montana Registered Agent?

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

-Can I be my own registered agent in Montana?
+Who can be your registered agent in Montana?

 Provided one of the members or officers lives in Montana, it is less expensive to act as your own agent rather than hiring a service.
-While this is the route many businesses take, there are a few reasons to consider hiring a service.
+While this is the route many businesses take, there are a few reasons to consider hiring a commercial registered agent service.

 If the registered agent changes, the entity is required to file a change of registered agent.